adnanmuhtadi/milestone-project-4/README.md

 ### The Audience

-The purpose of this site is to ...
+The intended audience for this project is individuals who are into casual contemporary fashion, namely exclusive designer footwear and streetwear.

 ### User Objectives